-\ in 2014 the CHKO Kokořínsko was extended about 140 km, now is called Kokořínsko-Máchův kraj \\ CHKO Brdy was established on 1.
-1. 2016
+^{} in 2014 the CHKO Kokořínsko was extended about 140 km2, now is called Kokořínsko-Máchův kraj

-As well as the Act No. 114/1992 Sb. on nature and landscape protection.
-Act No. 100/2001 Sb. on environmental impact assessment and the Decree of the MŽP No. 17/2011 Sb. (formerly No. 395/1992 Sb.). by which some provisions of the Act No. 114/1992 Sb. are applied. have a fundamental influence on permission for exploration and mining.
+(formerly No. 395/1992 Coll.), by which some provisions of the Act No. 114/1992 Coll. are applied, have a fundamental influence on permission for exploration and mining.

 The Mining Act No. 44/1988 Sb. obliges the mining companies by its section 31 to reclaim the areas with mining impacts and to create financial means for this reclamation.
-These are
+These are considered as mining costs from the viewpoint of the profi tax.
+Table "Development of reclamations after mining" shows that the areas with mining impact decreased and those reclaimed increased in 2016-2020.